Join Our Newsletter

 c Expand All C Collapse All

-Paid release time acknowledges the time commitment a T.E.A.C.H. recipient is making to your program; not only are they going to school but they are committing to stay employed in your program for a year after their contract is completed.
+Paid release time acknowledges the time commitment a TEACH Early Childhood® Colorado recipient is making to your program; not only are they going to school but they are committing to stay employed in your program for a year after their contract is completed.

-An essential component of most T.E.A.C.H.
-Early Childhood® scholarships is paid release time.
+An essential component of most TEACH Early Childhood® Colorado scholarships is paid release time.

-Continue exploring the FAQ to learn more about how to make this work for your program and how to collect reimbursement from T.E.A.C.H. for PRT.
+Continue exploring the FAQ to learn more about how to make this work for your program and how to collect reimbursement from TEACH for Paid Release Time.

 When you invest in your staff, they invest in your program.